logical-mechanism/Seedelf-Wallet/README.md

 ## What is a Stealth Wallet?

+A stealth wallet hides the receiver and spender of funds inside the contract.
 Below is a quick overview of how the wallet contract works.

 ### Terminology